northle/docs/src/docs/essentials/controllers-and-routes.md

 ## Error handler routes

-A typical Northle application often returns errors like `404 Not Found` or `500 Internal Server Error`.
+A typical web app often returns errors like `404 Not Found` or `500 Internal Server Error`.
 The framework exposes a simple API for custom error handling logic.

 You can customize the `404` page by adding a special `Error` route: